 The Company also offers certain executives, including the named executive officers except for C. A. Renlund, supplemental retirement benefits under individual income continuation agreements.
+As of December 1, 2018, the terms of J. Keebler's income continuation agreement were modified and the vesting provision was removed to align the terms of the agreement with Company objectives.
 Retirement benefits under the agreements supplement benefits from the qualified pension plan (Retirement Plan).
 The benefit formulas are outlined below in the Pension Benefits Table.

 Executives hired after December 31, 2006, are not eligible to participate in the Retirement Plan, but do participate, like all employees hired after December 31, 2006, in a 401(k) retirement plan.
 C. A. Renlund was hired after December 31, 2006, and participates in that 401(k) plan.
 As a further inducement to that executive, we have entered into a defined contribution supplemental retirement agreement.
-See "2017 Nonqualified Deferred Compensation Table" for a description of that agreement.
+See "Nonqualified Deferred Compensation Table" for a description of that agreement.

-2017 Executive Compensation Determination
+2018 Executive Compensation Determination

-For 2017, these pay-mix components reflected the following decisions and determinations:
+For 2018, these pay-mix components reflected the following decisions and determinations:

-• 2017 Base Salaries
+• 2018 Base Salaries

-For 2017, the adjustment of named executive officer base salaries reflects a combination of annual adjustments and increased salaries due to promotions and the assumption of additional duties and responsibilities.
+For 2018, the adjustment of named executive officer base salaries reflects a combination of annual adjustments and increased salaries due to promotions and the assumption of additional duties and responsibilities.
 When adjusting base salaries on an annual basis or in the event of organizational realignment, due to promotions or retirements, we take into consideration the external market, changes in responsibilities, and performance against job expectations.
 We also consider skills and experience of the named executive officer and his or her past performance.
 Additionally, expectations with respect to the economy and regulatory climate at the time of the review are considered.

-• 2017 Short-Term Incentives
+• 2018 Short-Term Incentives

-The size of the 2017 short-term incentive pool at the target level of named executive officer performance was \$723,750, an increase of \$18,483 from the amount of that pool for 2016.
-The increase reflects the change in named executive officers due to G. Wolter's retirement as explained in the Summary Compensation table on page 39 and the increase in the named executive officers, base salaries.
-The pool size, as a percentage of base salary, was increased in 2017 for certain named executive officers, but the CEO target remained unchanged at 50 percent.
-The actual aggregate payouts to the named executive officers for 2017 were \$1,032,103, which was 142.605 percent of the incentive pool at the target level of performance and 95.070 percent of the incentive pool at the maximum level of performance.
+The size of the 2018 short-term incentive pool at the target level of named executive officer performance was \$789,300, an increase of \$65,550 from the amount of that pool for 2017.
+The increase reflects the increase in named executive officers' base salary.
+The pool size, as a percentage of base salary, did not change from 2017 to 2018.
+The actual aggregate payouts to the named executive officers for 2018 were \$1,123,990, which was 142.403 percent of the incentive pool at the target level of performance and 94.936 percent of the incentive pool at the maximum level of performance.

-For 2017, the target bonus amount for our CEO was set at 50 percent and the remaining named executive officers was set at 35 to 40 percent of annualized base pay at December 31, 2017.
+For 2018, the target bonus amount for our CEO was set at 50 percent and the remaining named executive officers was set at 35 to 40 percent of annualized base pay at December 31, 2018.
 Actual award may be above or below the target, with the maximum equal to 150 percent of the target.
-In assessing the short-term incentive payout for the CEO versus the targeted levels, we took into consideration the strong overall performance level of the Company in 2017, which is discussed below.
-The actual payout for the CEO was 142.605 percent of the target amount and 95.070 percent of the maximum opportunity set for 2017.
+In assessing the short-term incentive payout for the CEO versus the targeted levels, we took into consideration the strong overall performance level of the Company in 2018, which is discussed below.
+The actual payout for the CEO was 143.000 percent of the target amount and 95.333 percent of the maximum opportunity set for 2018.